zchen15/plasmid/sphinx/installation.md

 ```

 This is useful if there is some feature that you want to try, but we did not release it yet as a stable version.
 Although you might find some unpolished details, these development installations should work without problems.
-If you find any, please open an issue in the [issue tracker](https://github.com/zchen15/plasmid/issues).

 ```{warning}
 It is recommended that you